 Ludmil Krumov who holds Master of Music degree from CODARTS University of the Arts Rotterdam in Jazz Guitar Performance and Bachelor of Music degree in Jazz Guitar Performance from Prins Claus Conservatorium Groningen has been teaching guitar technique, general and jazz theory actively since 2000.
-His teaching credits include private lessons, conservatory classes in CODARTS (Rotterdam, NL) and Prins Claus Conservatorium (Groningen, NL), clinics and workshops in the Netherlands (Delft University), Bulgaria (The Academy of Music, Dance and Fine Arts in Plovdiv) and USA (LACC Music Academy).
+His teaching credits include private lessons, conservatory classes and clinics at Texas State University (San Marcos, USA), Orange County School of Arts (Orange County, Los Angeles, USA), Los Angeles City College (Los Angeles, USA), CODARTS (Rotterdam, NL), Prins Claus Conservatorium (Groningen, NL), Delft University (Delft, NL), Academy of Music Dance and Fine Arts (Plovdiv, Bulgaria).

 Ludmil’s areas of teaching expertise include: